RichardAF8/MessengerDesktopApplication-Honors-Project-/README.md

 *I used visual studio for the server, intelliJ for the java desktop client (make sure javafx is installed) and android studio for the android app.

-2) In the Java client go to the Main claass and change the I.P address string in the TTS_Client constructor to your own I.P adress.
+2) In the Java client go to the Main class and change the I.P address string in the TTS_Client constructor to your own I.P adress

+*Found at line 52 "client = new TTS_Client("10.0.0.127", 85);".

 *Go on command prompt and type in ipconfig and scroll down to your IPV4 addrress to find your IP address.

+3) Add the marytts library to the project (all the files from the jar folder).

+*File -> Project Structure -> Modules - > Dependencies. click plus and navigate to the jar files in the jar folder and add them all.

-4A) Use another IDEA or computer to open the java client and paste in your ipv4 adress address in the TTS_Client constructor before running the code.
-The 85 is the port number which you do not have to change.
+4A) Use another IDEA or computer to open the java client and follow the same steps.

                                                                    OR
 4B) Import and use the Android app, run, type in your ip address and set port number to 85 and then click connect.